 I.1 Motivation

-The use of the service platform, including cloud computing platform, for the end-to-end (E2E) delivery of audiovisual content, e.g., television programs, over-the-top (OTT) services, is spreading at an impressive pace.
+The use of the service platform, including cloud computing platform, for the end-to-end (E2E) delivery of audiovisual content, e.g., television programs, over-the-top (OTT) services, interactive services, and immersive services, is spreading at an impressive pace.
 Existing cable television platform is based on conventional functions including user management, accounting, terminal management, content management, content delivery, and so on.
-These functions are still useful and will be used continuously in the future for not only cable television but also general audiovisual content (including the new emerging interactive and immersive videos) delivery systems.
-On the other hand, a lot of advanced server-side technologies for service enhancement (e.g. target specific content distribution system, artificial intelligence assisted operation and maintenance system, multi-device content distribution, content recommendation system, and cloud-based content storage) become viable.
+These functions are still useful and will be used continuously in the future for not only cable television but also general audiovisual content delivery systems.
+On the other hand, a lot of advanced server-side technologies for service enhancement (e.g. target specific content distribution system, multi-device content distribution, content recommendation system, and cloud-based content delivery) become viable.
 To adopt these server-side technologies to the existing cable television and other audiovisual content delivery services efficiently and quickly, the common interfaces between those systems and other advanced platforms are indispensable.
 Therefore, it is quite important and urgent to study the requirements, architectures, methods, and interfaces to leverage the platform side technology to enhance the existing cable television systems.
 This study will include, but is not limited to, advanced service platforms which include:

-– advanced content management including cloud-based content storage to realize the cable contents TV everywhere;
+– advanced content management including cloud-based content delivery to realize the cable contents TV everywhere;

 – user's account/terminal management for TV everywhere services;